DHTMLX/docs-diagram/docs/api/diagram/aftercollapse_event.md

 ### Description

-@short: fires after an item has been collapsed
+@short: Fires after an item has been collapsed

 ### Usage